Zaubeerer/zaubeerer.github.io/content/Tools/pelican_github_pages_namecheap_blog.md

 Now, let's get this content online!

-## Commit and Publish your Changes
+## Commit and publish your changes

 As described above, the content will be published using the `master branch` and the source files will be version controlled using the `content branch`.